yeenbean/boxer/README.md

 ## Setup

-Add the following code to your `.bashrc` or `.zshrc` file, then restart your terminal:
+Add this code to your `.bashrc` or `.zshrc` file, then restart your terminal:

 ```bash
 boxer() {